 Coral Reef Protection Project

-Reef Safari’s Marine Biologist, Makalesi, conducts twice-weekly presentations for guests at Kama Lounge & Bar, held at 4 pm every Monday and Friday.
-This interactive session has Makalesi talking about the rich marine ecosystem at Natadola Bay, our restoration efforts and the impact of the work being done.
-It is an engaging and informative talk that provides education and a sense of personal connection about the ocean on the doorstep of the resort.
-Reef Safari also offers guided snorkelling session that offers guests an opportunity to experience this marine ecosystem first-hand.
+Reef Safari’s marine biologist, Makalesi Nalasi, conducts presentations for guests at the resort’s Kama Lounge & Bar, at 4pm every Monday and Friday.
+Join an interactive session to hear Makalesi talking about the rich marine ecosystem at Natadola Bay, our restoration efforts and the impact of the work being done.

-Our short-term strategy is to collect fragments of corals that have become detached through natural causes, sourcing these from nearby dive and snorkel sites in Natadola Bay.
-In 2022, Reef Safari staff collected over 200 coral fragments (many of them Acropora branching corals), and these are now settling and establishing in a series of nursery frames (depth is roughly 5-7m).
+Our short-term strategy is to collect fragments of corals that have become detached from the homes through natural causes, sourcing these from nearby dive and snorkel sites in Natadola Bay.
+In 2022, Reef Safari staff collected over 200 coral fragments (many of them Acropora branching corals), and these are now establishing themselves in a series of nursery frames at a depth of roughly five to seven metres.

-A medium-term restoration strategy will involve the selective fragmentation of specific parent corals.
-This process can only happen in the winter months (post-April 2023).
-In 2023, Reef Safari staff will construct a coral nursery with 1000 fragments across ten species.
+A medium-term restoration strategy will involve the selective fragmentation of specific parent corals during the winter months.
+Reef Safari staff will then construct a coral nursery of around 1,000 fragments representing ten coral species.